xfire/growl/README.markdown

-growl is a static website generator, which is heavily inspired from [jekyll](http://github.com/mojombo/jekyll/tree/master), and which shameless stole some really cool ideas from jekyll.
+growl is a static website generator, which is heavily inspired from [jekyll](http://github.com/mojombo/jekyll/tree/master), and which shamelessly stole some really cool ideas from jekyll.

 nevertheless growl brings some nice features: